![]() deutsches Glossar |

 Conflicting routes that do not differ

-in the position of switches. (see also: PLAIN CONFLICTING ROUTES)
+in the position of points. (see also: PLAIN CONFLICTING ROUTES)

-A signaling system in which the signals indicate the speed not to be exceeded by a train.
+A signalling system in which the signals indicate the speed not to be exceeded by a train.

 position and returns to normal position under spring load after the